TheGoodlike13/liberty_or_death/README.md

 is 'aes128'.
 They seem to relate to the keys printed by 'getprinc goodlike' earlier.
 Some kind of encrypted shenanigans.

-I think it's safe that 'ktutil' acts like a builder.
+I think it's safe to say that 'ktutil' is a builder.
 We called #addEntry twice and now we need to call #build.
 Like this: 'wkt goodlike.keytab'.
 This build the file in working directory, I guess.
 Then we enter 'q' to escape ktutil's grasp.